hcmlab/audioFX/README.md

 | chorus          | A classical chorus effect.                                                                                                                                                                                                 |
 | pitch           | Pitch shift on the original signal.
 By using the dry/wet value in the effect chain, the original pitch and shifted pitch signals are merged together.                                                                     |
 | griffin         | This effect applies an sftf to the signal and converts the signal back by using the griffin-lim algorithm.
 By restricting the iterations of griffin-lim (see optional parameters), you can achieve pretty robotic sounds. |
+| timestretch     | This effect allows you to make your audio slower/faster.
+Note: with this effect, the dry/wet value does work differently!
+It does not specify the portion of the effect, but the stretch-factor.
+E.g., if you set the value 2.0, the audio will be played in double speed.

 As described above, you can instantiate a dictionary to define further parameters for the effect chain.